anna-dor-plumsail/documents-docs/source/document-generation/docx/value-properties.rst

 Array
 -----

-:code:`Length` - cets the total number of elements in all the dimensions of the array.
+:code:`Length` - gets the total number of elements in all the dimensions of the array.